[Persian Cat Memo] I tried using the AWS free tier! Adding swap space

 summary

-When memory is exhausted, the OOM killer will kill the process.
+When memory runs out, the OOM killer will kill processes.

-, you can alleviate the anxiety of running out of memory.
+using the temporary storage area SWAP as a temporary solution can alleviate some of the anxiety of running out of memory.

-I want to use memory and SWAP wisely to prevent system hangs.
+By using memory and SWAP wisely, you can prevent system hangs.

 Thank you for reading to the end.